plops/cl-cpp-generator2/example/131_sdr/README.md

 smartly shaping noise, systems can achieve effective resolutions and perceptual qualities that are much higher than would be possible with simple quantization.

+# Imperfections of I and Q Channel digitization

+When discussing the application of Software Defined Radio (SDR) in the context of Global Positioning System (GPS) reception, handling and mitigating imperfections is crucial.
+Among these imperfections, the mismatch between the I (In-phase) and Q (Quadrature) channels can pose challenges.

+In a typical SDR setup for receiving signals, the received analog signal is often downconverted from RF (Radio Frequency) to baseband or to an intermediate frequency (IF) using a local oscillator and a mixer.
+The resulting signal is split into two paths.
+One path multiplies the signal with a cosine wave (producing the I channel) and the other multiplies the signal with a sine wave (producing the Q channel).
+These I and Q channels are then separately digitized by ADCs.

+Here's how I/Q mismatches can affect GPS signal processing:

+1. **Amplitude Imbalance**: If the ADC or the analog path for the I channel has a slightly different gain than the Q channel, this results in an amplitude mismatch.
+This can distort the perceived phase of the received GPS signal, causing inaccuracies in the decoded information.

+2. **Phase Offset**: Ideally, the I and Q channels should be 90 degrees apart.
+Any deviation from this 90-degree offset introduces a phase error, which can again distort the received GPS signal's phase and magnitude.

+3. **DC Offset**: Differences in the DC levels of the I and Q channels can result in a circular rotation of the received signal constellation.
+For GPS, this can cause challenges in signal acquisition and tracking.

+4. **Sampling Time Mismatch**: If the I and Q channels are not sampled at precisely the same time due to ADC artifacts or other system imperfections, it can introduce errors similar to phase offsets.

+**Effects on GPS**:

+- **Decreased Sensitivity**: I/Q mismatches can reduce the system's sensitivity to weak signals.
+Given that GPS signals are often very weak by the time they reach the Earth's surface (due to the vast distance they travel from the satellite), any reduction in sensitivity can hinder the ability to get a fix or maintain a lock on the signal.

+- **Increased Time to First Fix (TTFF)**: I/Q mismatches can lengthen the time it takes for a GPS receiver to achieve its initial position fix.

+- **Decreased Accuracy**: The errors introduced by I/Q mismatches can lead to inaccuracies in determining pseudoranges from the satellite signals, resulting in a less accurate position fix.

+**Mitigating I/Q Mismatches**:

+Modern SDR platforms often employ calibration routines to measure and compensate for I/Q mismatches.
+These can be done in various ways:

+- **Software Correction**: After determining the nature and magnitude of the I/Q mismatch, corrections can be applied in the digital domain to compensate for the errors.

+- **Training Sequences**: Some systems transmit known training sequences which can be used to estimate and correct I/Q mismatches.

+- **Feedback Loops**: Continuously monitor the output and adjust the I/Q balance accordingly.

+In summary, while I/Q mismatches in SDR ADCs can pose challenges for GPS applications, modern systems often have built-in methods to measure and correct for these imperfections.
+It's essential to address these challenges to ensure reliable and accurate GPS reception and decoding.